Variable-preconditioned transformed primal-dual method for generalized Wasserstein Gradient Flows: Introduction

 where $\boldsymbol{n}$ represents the unit outer normal vector.
 This scheme \eqref{dynamic-JKO} naturally inherits several key properties: original energy dissipation from the underlying variational structure, mass conservation from the no-flux boundary condition, and bound preservation guaranteed by the definition of the action function $\varphi$ in \eqref{W_distance} \cite{carrillo2024structure}.

-Thanks to the dynamic formulation, the resultant linearly constrained convex minimization \eqref{dynamic-JKO} can be solved by large-scale convex optimization techniques \cite{papadakis2014optimal, benamou2016augmented}.
-The main computational challenge arises from the non-smoothness of $\varphi(\rho,m)$.
+Convex optimization techniques have been widely used for the resultant linearly constrained convex minimization of JKO scheme \cite{benamou2016augmented,papadakis2014optimal}.
+However, the main computational challenge arises from the non-smoothness of $\varphi(\rho,m)$.
 A feasible approach is to introduce the Fisher information regularization \cite{LiWuchen2020Fisher} in the objective function to overcome the lack of smoothness and strict convexity, which gives access to the sequential quadratic programming method and enforces the boundedness of solution, yet introduces artificial numerical diffusion at the PDE level.
-Instead, Carrillo et al. \cite{carrillo2022primal} introduces a penalty term in the objective function to handle constraints and employs a primal-dual three-operators (PD3O) splitting method \cite{Yan2018NewPDThreeFunctions} to solve one-step JKO scheme (PDJKO), where the proximal operator of $\varphi$ is exactly solved and hence the boundedness of $\rho$ is truly preserved.
+Instead, Carrillo et al. \cite{carrillo2022primal} introduces a penalty term in the objective function to handle constraints and employs a primal--dual three-operators (PD3O) splitting method \cite{Yan2018NewPDThreeFunctions} to solve one-step JKO scheme (PDJKO), where the proximal operator of $\varphi$ is exactly solved and hence the boundedness of $\rho$ is truly preserved.
 While the PDJKO method performs well for $M(\rho)=\rho$, it may suffer from slow convergence for nonlinear mobility.
 Therefore, they \cite{carrillo2024structure} further proposed a preconditioned primal dual method (PrePDJKO) by introducing a matrix preconditioner for dual variable \cite{liu2021acceleration} and combining with FFT-based efficient matrix inversion, which greatly improves the computational efficiency compared to the PDJKO method.
 However, large-scale simulation (e.g., 3D simulation or 2D simulation with finer grid resolution) is still challenging given that the number of required iterations for convergence can drastically increase with the size of problem.
-Recently, a modified primal dual method for nonsmooth optimization called G-Prox PDHG method achieves a convergence rate independent of the grid size by applying similar matrix preconditioning but for primal variable \cite{Jacobs2019Gprox}.
-Regrettably, it is not practical for our problem \eqref{dynamic-JKO}, as the generalized proximal operator of $\varphi$ with non-diagonal matrix preconditioners cannot be efficiently computed.
-Notably, a recent PDFB splitting method \cite{deng2025PDFB} for computing the JKO scheme \eqref{dynamic-JKO} employs an equivalent new saddle point formulation and obtains a grid-resolution-independent convergence rate, yet it involves more complex sub-problems that may degrade the applicability to large-scale simulations.
+Recently, the G-prox PDHG method \cite{Jacobs2019Gprox} achieves grid-resolution-independent convergence for nonsmooth optimization by modifying the primal update with a specific preconditioning.
+However, a direct application of this approach may be impractical for our problem \eqref{dynamic-JKO} with general energy functional involving differential operators or nonlocal convolutions, as the resulting generalized proximal operator can be computationally inefficient.
+Notably, a recent PDFB splitting method \cite{deng2025PDFB} for computing the JKO scheme \eqref{dynamic-JKO} can also obtain a grid-resolution-independent convergence rate, yet it involves more complex sub-problems that may degrade the applicability to large-scale simulations.
+Finally, we point out that there is also some literature on primal--dual splitting methods for generalized JKO scheme with higher-order numerical discretizations and their extension to reaction-diffusion systems and mean-field control dynamic problems \cite{Fu2023JCP,Fu2024JFM}.